“If you take out the team in teamwork, it's just work. Now, who wants that?”- Matthew Woodring Stover

 When you encourage open dialogue, employees get to explore their potential and think out of the box.
 Additionally, it unlocks the opportunity for business innovation and growth.
 Creative thinking also boosts problem-solving and improves workflows.

-The vibe of the workplace is dependent on a lot of factors such as noise, air quality, privacy, natural light, etc. The workplace should also have well-designed co-working spaces and areas to relax.
+The workplace vibe depends on many factors such as noise, air quality, privacy, natural light, etc. The workplace should also have well-designed co-working spaces and areas to relax.
 Having an in-house gym area and a loaded snack station at work can do wonders for team collaboration.

 10. Optimize the Meetings